Sage-Bionetworks/synapsePythonClient/README.md

 The sun is setting on Python 2.
 Many major open source Python packages are moving to require Python 3.

-The Synapse Python client will step down Python 2.7 support to only fixing bugs, and require Python 3 on new feature releases. **Starting with Synapse Python client version 2.0, Synapse Python client will requires Python 3.**
+The Synapse engineering team will step down Python 2.7 support to only bug fixes, and require Python 3 on new feature releases. **Starting with Synapse Python client version 2.0 (will be released in Q1 2019), Synapse Python client will requires Python 3.**

 Documentation